implementedrobotics/Nomad/Software/PREEMPT_RT_UP_XTreme.md

 $ pid 1's current affinity list: 0-3
 ```

-If you have gotten to here you have successfully setup the Real-Time system on the UP board!
+If you have gotten here you have successfully set up the Real-Time system on the UP board!